 Advisor – SYCL, C, C++, Fortran

-Intel® Advisor is a design and analysis tool to help ensure your applications realize full performance potential on modern Intel processors.
+Intel® Advisor s a design and analysis tool to help ensure your applications realize full performance potential on modern Intel processors.
 The tool supports C, C++, Fortran, SYCL, OpenMP, OpenCL™ code, and Python.
 It helps design performant applications on CPU for efficient threading, vectorization, and memory use.
 The expanded Offload Modeling capability helps to ensure efficient GPU offload: identify parts of the code that can be profitably offloaded and optimize the code for compute and memory.
 The Flow Graph Analyzer enables the visualization and analysis of OpenMP task dependence graphs for performance bottlenecks.
 Additionally, with cache-aware Roofline Analysis, visualization of actual performance against hardware-imposed performance ceilings (rooflines), such as memory bandwidth and compute capacity help you identify effective optimization strategies.
 Intel® Advisor supports viewing the results of roofline profiling and offload modeling in a browser with an interactive HTML report.
 Read More

 Inspector – C, C++, Fortran